Table of Contents

 Pancreatitis

-Pancreatitis in dogs is an inflammatory reaction within the pancreas that can cause abdominal pain, vomiting, and lack of appetite.
+Pancreatitis is an inflammatory reaction that can result in abdominal pain, vomiting, and a lack of appetite in dogs.

 Gallbladder Problems

 Last on the list is gallbladder issues.
-Examples of these are gallstones, tumors, and more.
+Examples include gallstones, tumors, and more.
 These problems can cause yellow stool in dogs.

 When there's no bile from the gallbladder to the intestines, fat will appear in their poop and making it color yellow or mustard.